obgnail/markdownlint-custom-rules/README.md

 # markdownlint-rule-math

-> A markdownlint rule that Math Blocks should be surrounded by blank lines
+> A markdownlint rule that Math Blocks should be surrounded by blank lines.

 ## Use